MarlinFirmware/Marlin/docs/Serial.md

 The implementation was written to prioritize performance over abstraction, so the base interface is not using virtual inheritance to avoid the cost of virtual dispatching while calling methods.
 Instead, the Curiously Recurring Template Pattern (**CRTP**) is used so that, upon compilation, the interface abstraction does not incur a performance cost.

 Because some platform do not follow the same interface, the missing method in the actual low-level implementation are detected via SFINAE and a wrapper is generated when such method are missing.
-See `CALL_IF_EXISTS` macro in `Marlin/src/core/macros.h` for the documentation of this technic.
+See the `CALL_IF_EXISTS` macro in `Marlin/src/core/macros.h` for documentation of this technique.

 ## Composing the desired feature
 The different specificities for each architecture are provided by composing the serial type based on desired functionality.